 STAR WEEKLY AT WAR

-I’ve been saving our own Canadian Star Weekly cover for last, showing wife, daughter, son, and family dog embracing the returning Canadian soldier – who seems to have brought home a German helmet as a souvenir!
-To see my entire collection of Star Weekly covers, click here: Star Weekly at War.
+The Star Weekly was a Canadian newsmagazine published by the Toronto Star.
+During the Second World War, a colour illustration with a wartime theme appeared on the cover each week.
+This one shows wife, daughter, son, and family dog embracing the returning Canadian soldier – who brought home a German helmet as a souvenir!
+See my entire collection of Star Weekly covers here: Star Weekly at War.